John-Athanasopoulos/Wifi-Deauther-ESP8266-Tutorial/README.md

 <p align="center"><b>Now we've come to the best part..
 The programming of the board.</b></p>

 Connect the board to your laptop with a micro-USB cable and head to Tools.
-There your board may be autoselected.
-In case this isn't your case, click on "Board" and search the one you have under the sub-category of "ESP8266 Deauther Modules".
+There, your board may be autoselected.
+If this isn't your case, click on "Board" and search the one you have under the sub-category of "ESP8266 Deauther Modules".
 When you find it, select it.
 If everything has been done correctly and the cable you have is not of poor-quality, you will see that the port is auto-selected.
 (For ESP8266 with CP2102 Board buyers, I recommend changing Upload Speed to 115200)

 Now, in order to insert the programs we want our board to execute, we will need to download/clone them.